Tess Gerrand: Varsity, club and state rowing

 While studying in the USA she rowed for Yale University.
 As a member of the Yale eight, she won the NCAA Championships in 2007, 2008 and 2010.
 In 2007, the Yale crew won the championship in the 2 km race with a time of 5mins 48secs.
 While at Yale, she was an All-American from 2006 to 2010.
 In 2008, she won the World Indoor Rowing championship in the collegiate and open divisions with a personal best time of 6mins 43.2 secs in one race.

 Back in Australia, Gerrand's senior rowing was from the Sydney Rowing Club.
-Gerrand raced in SRC colours contesting the open women's coxed eight event at the 2011 Australian Rowing Championships.
-In 2012 she contested the open women's coxed pair and won the open women's coxless four title at the Australian Championships.
-In 2013 she contested the open women's coxed pair title at the Australian Rowing Championships.
+Gerrand raced in SRC colours contesting the women's eight event at the 2011 Australian Rowing Championships.
+In 2012 she contested the women's coxed pair and won the women's coxless four title at the Australian Championships.
+In 2013 she contested the women's coxed pair title at the Australian Rowing Championships.

 She first made state selection for New South Wales in the 2011 women's eight contesting the Queen's Cup at the 2011 Interstate Regatta.
 She made another New South Wales Queen's Cup appearance in 2012.